 The provider had a robust governance structure in place to promote and enable a quality service.
-The person in charge was responsible for the service on a day-to-day basis.
+The person in charge was responsible for the service on a day-to-day basis and was supported in their role by the deputy person in charge.

 The provider supported the service in promoting a restraint-free environment, including facilitating ongoing professional training, providing resources and staff development.

 The management and staff spoken with on the day of inspection were committed to ensuring restrictive practices were kept to a minimum and when in use, it was for the shortest amount of time.
-At the time of inspection, there were no bedrails and a small amount of sensor alarms in use.
+At the time of inspection, there were two bedrails, one lapbelt and a small amount of sensor alarms in use.